Plane makes emergency landing, passengers evacuated

 NEWARK, N.J.
 (AP) — Authorities say passengers on a plane were evacuated by slides after an emergency landing at a New Jersey airport.

-The Federal Aviation Administration says Air Transat Flight 942 was on its way from Montreal to Fort Lauderdale, Florida when it reported a possible fire in the cargo hold and was diverted to Newark Liberty International Airport at 8:30 a.m.
+The Federal Aviation Administration says Air Transat Flight 942 was on its way from Montreal to Fort Lauderdale, Florida, when it reported a possible fire in the cargo hold and was diverted to Newark Liberty International Airport at 8:30 a.m.
 Saturday.

 The Boeing 737 landed and airport firefighters responded.
-Passengers were evacuated on the runway via emergency slides and taken by bus to the terminal.
+Passengers were evacuated through emergency slides and taken by bus to the terminal.

 Most Read Nation & World Stories

-Note: This story has been corrected to note that there were 189 passengers aboard rather than 89 passengers aboard.